fravic/standard-electric/docs/changelog/refactoring-systems.md

 - Implement methods for starting and updating surveys
 - Create tests for SurveySystem

+### Completed

-### 4. CommoditySystem
+#### 5. CommoditySystem

-Current issues:
-- Commodity market logic is handled in actions within game.machine.ts
-- Entity mutations for fuel storage are mixed with market logic

-Implementation plan:
-- Create CommoditySystem class that implements the System interface
+- ✅ Created CommoditySystem class implementing the System interface
-- Extract the following functions from game.machine.ts:
-  - buyCommodity
-  - sellCommodity
+- ✅ Extracted commodity market logic from game.machine.ts into individual methods
+- ✅ Implemented buyCommodity and sellCommodity operations that leverage existing market code
+- ✅ Created CommodityContext and CommoditySystemResult interfaces for type safety
+- ✅ Updated game.machine.ts to use the new CommoditySystem for all market operations
-- Integrate with existing market code in lib/market/CommodityMarket.ts
+- ✅ Integrated with existing functions in lib/market/CommodityMarket.ts
-- Write tests for CommoditySystem
+- ✅ Implemented unified mutate method to handle state changes for both operations

-### 5. BuildableSystem
+### 6. BuildableSystem

 Current issues:
 - Buildable creation logic is contained in the addBuildable action